 The second, a turbocharged 1.6-liter 4-cylinder, makes 180 horsepower and 195 lb-ft of torque.
 It bolts to a new 8-speed conventional automatic transmission.

-An all-wheel-drive K5 arrives late this year.
+All-wheel drive is optional on the K5 LX and GT-Line models.
 Its electro-hydraulic coupling distributes torque fore and aft as needed.

 What’s New for 2021?